-Roasted butternut squash soup is a delicious, low-point soup that is easy to prepare and perfect for a cozy night in with family; everything roasts on a sheet pan, blended together using a regular blender or immersion blender.
+Roasted butternut squash soup is a delicious, low-point soup that is easy to prepare and perfect for a cozy night in with family; everything roasts on a sheet pan and blends together using a regular blender or immersion blender.

-Don’t have an immersion blender?
-Check out the one I have on Amazon), and served.
-This roasted butternut squash soup can be served immediately.
-Feel free to reheat the next day.
-It makes a great meal prep or make-ahead dish for Thanksgiving.
+Don't have an immersion blender?
+Check out the one I have on Amazon).
+This roasted butternut squash soup can be served immediately, but tastes even better the next day.
+It freezes fantastically and makes a great meal prep or make-ahead dish for Thanksgiving.